octanove/shiba/README.md

 outputs = shiba_model(**inputs)
 ```

-SGUVA can then be fine-tuned for classification or character-level tasks just like any other transformer encoder.
+SHIBA can then be fine-tuned for classification or character-level tasks just like any other transformer encoder.
 Adding task-specific layers should be relatively easy, but premade models for classification and sequence labeling are also included.
 These are `ShibaForClassification` and `ShibaForSequenceLabeling`, respectively.

 ```python
 from shiba import ShibaForClassification